 These killings would never have happened had it not been for the medication James Holmes had been prescribed.”

 Professor Peter Tyrer told the BBC that the medications James Holmes was prescribed could have exacerbated his condition…

-His symptoms were exactly right for giving sertraline… but with his underlying personality, with that sort of person… some of the underlying predispositions can come out more strongly, and in the case of Holmes these were very dangerous indeed.
+His symptoms were exactly right for giving sertraline.
+But with his underlying personality, with that sort of person.
+Some of the underlying predispositions can come out more strongly.
+In the case of Holmes these were very dangerous indeed.

 The list goes on and on…